Last Updated on March 8, 2021 by Julia Wilson

 Itching, scratching, biting and licking the area are common.

 Flea treatment to kill the fleas on your cat, steroids can be given to help control the pruritis and allow your cat to heal.
-Antibiotics to treat secondary infection.
+Antibiotics to treat a secondary infection.

 As 90% of the flea life cycle is spent in the environment, it is necessary to treat the home too.
 Vacuum daily, and use an insecticide to kill eggs larvae and pupae.